hankbao/cs5600-final/README.md

 ### Handling loop

 The parent process enters a loop where it uses `poll` to wait for events on both the `userfaultfd` and `signalfd`.
 When a page fault occurs, the parent process handles it by providing a memory page.
-When a `SIGCHLD` signal is received, the parent process handles the signal.
+When a `SIGCHLD` signal is received, the parent process handles the signal by exiting the loop and terminating the program.

 ## Test Run